reisir/settings/README.md

 - [ ] Hold alt to override auto-inject?
 - [ ] Test if file needs to be in @Resources or a subdirectory
 - [ ] Make the "delete all files" red when hovering over "Generate & Inject"
-- [ ] Dynamically get list of templates for $implementedTypes
-  - [ ] Dynamically include all includes in Rainmeter.inc template
 - [ ] Template stuff
   - [ ] Document templates
   - [ ] Slider template